 We have read the powerful statements condemning racism in all its forms and committing to positive change from our leaders within UFCOM, UF Health, UF, and the broader academic medicine community.
 As healthcare professionals, scientists, and students, we have a calling to be part of the solution.
 Like the COVID-19 pandemic, the racism pandemic is a public health emergency that requires us all to act together to promote the safety and well-being of our community at UFCOM and beyond.

 For those who want to learn more about systemic racism, self-education is key.
-Please do not further burden your Black friends and colleagues by asking them to expend the energy necessary to educate you.
-Rather, do the work and use existing resources to learn more on your own.
 Here are some helpful resources to get you started (this is by no means an exhaustive list!):

 - Online Training: